vignayy/notes/Git/Git_Collab.md

 8. **Review and Merge**:
    - Your friend John, who owns the original repository, can review your pull request, add comments, and merge the changes if everything looks good.
+   - Once approved, the pull request can be merged into the main branch of the original repository

+9. **Cleanup "frontend-dev" Branch**:
+    - After the pull request is merged, delete the "frontend-dev" branch locally and on GitHub:
+      ```
+      git checkout main
+      git branch -d frontend-dev  # delete locally
+      git push origin --delete frontend-dev  # delete on GitHub

+10. **Stay Synced with Upstream**:
+    - Periodically fetch and merge changes from the upstream repository:
+      ```
+      git fetch upstream
+      git checkout main
+      git merge upstream/main
+      git push origin main
+      ```

-By forking the repository, you create a separate space to work on the project while still being able to collaborate and contribute changes back to the original repository through pull requests.
+By forking the repository, you create a separate space to work on the project while still being able to collaborate and
+contribute changes back to the original repository through pull requests.
 This workflow is commonly used in open-source